 “Ordinary Citizens Rampage Throughout London.
 Something In The Water?” she read.

-She scanned the article.
+She skimmedkimmed the article.
 It described a number of seemingly unrelated incidents, in which ordinary citizens seemed to lose their minds and brutally attack their loved ones.
 The writer guessed at the number of isolated incidents being close to one thousand, each of the attacks taking place all throughout the city.
 The article encouraged people to stay indoors and not to let anyone inside.
 It speculated as to the cause of the incidents.
 The headline’s suggestion of there being something in the water was just one possible explanation.
 The author also considered that the attackers might have been stricken with some sort of illness.

 She continued reading.
 The article went on to state that in a number of cases, the attackers were described as cannibals.
 They were crazed and could not be reasoned with.
 Furthermore, the attackers could not easily be harmed; the article described the attackers being shot, stabbed, and even set on fire, without seeming to feel any pain.

 She thought immediately of Lord Connor, and the aristocrats stricken with the Lazarus Virus at the masquerade.
-She considered the man who’d fallen from the window at Connor’s mansion.
-She remembered what the Resurrectionist had told her.
-This was the Lazarus Virus.
+Then there was the man who’d fallen from the window at Connor’s mansion, and what the dying Resurrectionist had told her about xyz.
+This, too, was the Lazarus Virus.

 She wondered if it could have spread beyond Connor’s.
 She’d only seen the one vial in the package from Connor’s safe, but it was a big envelope, and the vial was small.
 If this virus had spread throughout the city, there must have been more.